RedGhoul/COS_Systems/ReadMe.md

 # Cognative Oncology Systems (COS)

 Please note that this repo was once private, but added a new remote repo

+You can see the web app portion of this project using the following URL: https://hham.azurewebsites.net/Patients

 ## Overview
 COS is a Saas product designed to help Oncologists better diagnose and track tumors in their patients.